Flash Magic Production System NET

 The Flash Magic Production System provides a license to use Flash Magic on production lines and the necessary information and files to allow custom applications to be built on the Flash Magic platform using .NET languages.

 Do you want to use Flash Magic on a production line in your company?
 The free version isn't licensed for production line use.
-By purchasing the Flash Magic Production System you will be able to use Flash Magic on an unlimited number of production lines inside your company.
+By purchasing the Flash Magic Production System you will be able to use Flash Magic on up to 10 PCs at a single company location.
+Additional licensing options are available on request.

 Custom PC Applications